mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > The outsider bowed in homage and sighed in praise; ...

 He was really surprised to see the Buddha’s silence, *just sit down*; he really attained, he really touched something.
-And then he said,
+And then he said...

-> “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry!”
+> ...
+“The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry!”
 >
 > After the outsider had left, Ananda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”
 >